 Because of the diversity of interests in the students taking the course, we need to cover all backgrounds.
-What I will try to do with this course is help everyone, no matter what their aim is: give something to the physics lovers to go beyond what's in the standard textbooks, while separating out that material to avoid it bothering other students.
-Provide a structure that allows to get a decent grade even if you are not a physics fan - if you are willing to do the work and learn something.
+What I will try to do with this course is help everyone, no matter what their aim is: give something to the physics lovers to go beyond what's in the standard textbooks, while separating out that material so that it does not bother other students.
+Provide a structure that allows to get a decent grade even if not a physics fan - if willing to do some work and learn something.